 However, even at the police station, you have protections under the law.

-What are the Defenses to DWI?
+What Are the Defenses to DWI in Sea Girt?

 If you have been arrested and charged with driving under the influence you probably have many questions and concerns.
 Additionally, you may feel that your rights were violated with the police officer pulled you over.